SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Near La Rambla is where you want to be.
+Near La Rambla is where I like to stay.
 Hotel Bagués has a great location and trendy single rooms.

 2. Affordable Central Hotel